-Some of us make sloppy generalizations.
-But we trudge ahead, attached to our own ideas and disliking or ignoring the rival ideas of others.
-We would be better philosophers if we measured our ideas against the ideas of others as if we were academics, but few of us have the patience for that.
+Some of us make sloppy generalizations, but we trudge ahead, attached to our own ideas and disliking or ignoring the rival ideas of others.
+We would be better philosophers if we measured our ideas against the ideas of others, but not everyone has the patience for that.

 Copyright © 2016 by Frank E. Smitha.
 All rights reserved.